 Trial includes support for describing animations – meaning how properties aught to evolve over time.
 These systems can be used to animate individual properties of objects or full skeleton rigs.
-The constructs on offer for this are fairly standard, allowing import from model files, including skinning.
+The constructs on offer for this are fairly standard, allowing import from model files, including skinning and shape keys/morphs.

 The relevant concepts for animation are as follows: